o7-machinehum/flipper-blackhat-os/README.md

 # Flipper Blackhat OS

-A WiFi security testing platform built on embedded Linux for penetration testing and network analysis.
+A WiFi security testing OS built on Linux for penetration testing and network analysis.
+Designed to with with the Flipper Blackhat.

 ## Documentation
 For complete functionality reference and usage examples, see [BLACKHAT_REFERENCE.md](BLACKHAT_REFERENCE.md).

 ## Releases